π Overview

 To add new translations without overwriting existing ones, use the --skip-existing

-# Only translate missing keys for Spanish and German
+# Find all missing keys in Spanish and German and translate them

 php artisan translations:extract-and-generate --skip-existing --langs=es,de